shihanqu/Bright-Horizons-Downloader/README.md

 # The first name of the dependent as it appears on the dashboard.
 # This must be an EXACT match (case-sensitive).
-# e.g., "Iggy", not "iggy" or "Ignatius" if the site shows "Iggy".
 DEPENDENT_NAME = "DependentFirstName"
 IGNORE_WHEN_COPYING_START
 content_copy